The Political Science students and faculty

 Concord University offers a major and minor in Political Science.
-Explore our site for the Political Science degree requirements, information about our courses, student resources, and the Pi Sigma Alpha national honor society chapter.
-Our friendly faculty are happy to answer any questions that you may have about our program.
+We also have a Pi Sigma Alpha national honor society chapter.
+Our friendly faculty are happy to answer any questions that you may have about our program, degree requirements, information about our courses, and student resources.

 The Department of Social Sciences offers several scholarship opportunities for our students.
 Review the descriptions of the scholarships below.
 If you meet the eligibility requirements, we encourage you to apply.